What are GMOs

 - Corn – from the corn you eat off the cob or out of a can, to corn starch, to corn syrup, almost all non-organic corn in North America is GMO/GEO.

 - Cotton – commonly used cottonseed oil and cellulose (a filler, though cellulose can also be wood pulp).
-Look for organic cotton – even walmart clothes are carrying the organic cotton label in many places.
+Look for organic cotton, or even better, skip cotton and buy hemp whenever possible.

 - Papaya – unless it’s labeled organic, it’s probably GMO/GEO (>90% of non organic crops).